 - I don’t know about you, but I want to eat meat that tastes GOOD!

-Frozen or not, never ever forget to utilize the natural pressure release once you’ve cooked any meat in your Instant Pot.
+Frozen or not, never ever forget to utilize the natural pressure release (not the quick release) once you’ve cooked any meat (whether frozen or thawed) in your Instant Pot.

 - Every single time you cook any animal protein (or vegetable protein, for that matter, such as dried beans) be very sure to utilize a FULL NATURAL PRESSURE RELEASE, never a QUICK RELEASE.